 Definitions of these terms and their applicability can be found within the Council Tax legislation.
 The council does not offer legal advice and you should seek your own legal advice.

-Please provide a statement of account as to how Council Tax is being spent.
-Please provide information as to how other organisations which are funded by Council Tax, spend those funds.
+Can you please provide a statement of account as to how Council Tax is being spent?
+Can you please provide information as to how other organisations which are funded by Council Tax, spend those funds?

 The council’s spending is set out in the Statement of Accounts.
 The accounts are prepared in the format prescribed by the Accounts and Audit Regulations 2015 and can be found here.